 1. Some Special Products Are More Likely Made by Small Factories, Which Are Not Easy to Be Found

-What kind of products you are importing usually is the essential thing of whether you can search the real factory, because you cannot find factory suppliers for every product.
+What kind of products you are importing usually is the essential thing of whether you can search the real factory because you cannot find factory suppliers for every product?
 I think this is the main reason why foreign importers fail to find factories.

 But the situation will be totally different if you are source some special products, for example, self-stirring mug.
 Due to its less demand in the market, there are almost no middle/large-scale factories will be its manufacturers.
 So the manufacturers of this kind of mug are very few and most of them are small factories (probably less than 30 staffs).
-That’s why the suppliers you searched on Internet are all trading companies.
+That’s why the suppliers you searched on the Internet are all trading companies.
 Then realized that you can’t find the factory.

-In addition, there are several other reasons why small factories are difficult to find, which I’ll explain in following paragraphs.
+In addition, there are several other reasons why small factories are difficult to find, which I’ll explain in the following paragraphs.

 2. Factories Didn’t Publish Their Information on English Website

-It’s very common in China that no one can speak English in a small-scale factory, and most staffs are doing work related to products and production, and dealing with domestic trading companies.
+It’s very common in China that no one can speak English in a small-scale factory, and most staff are doing work related to products and production, and dealing with domestic trading companies.
 Because they think that it’s expensive and not very easy to build an English sales team.

-|One of our supplier–a small toy factory, who has no English-speaking salesman and only works with domestic trading companies|
+|One of our suppliers–a small toy factory, who has no English-speaking salesman and only works with domestic trading companies|

 3. Factories Don’t Know Online Marketing

 Even though some factories are Alibaba members and have published products there, it doesn’t mean they certainly will be searched by foreign importers.
-Because there are many skills to be ranked in the first page of Alibaba searching result, such as keywords settings and Pay for Per Click, which is similar to Google AdWords.
+Because there are many skills to be ranked on the first page of Alibaba searching result, such as keywords settings and Pay for Per Click, which is similar to Google AdWords.
 Trading companies know more and better than these factories about these skills which help them to be easily searched by importers.

 It’s even more difficult to be searched on Google than on Alibaba for factories.
-Factories must have their own English website, and do SEO (Search Engine Optimization), and SEM (Search Engine Marketing) works such as marketing on Facebook or LinkedIn, to increase the probability of being searched.
+Factories must have their own English website, and do SEO (Search Engine Optimization), and SEM (Search Engine Marketing) work such as marketing on Facebook or LinkedIn, to increase the probability of being searched.
 Trading companies also send developing letters to potential customers that searched on Google.

 4. Factory Keeps All Information in Secret If Product Has Patent or Copyright Issue

 This circumstance often occurs in lots of electronic products manufactured in Shenzhen.
 For instance, an automobile recorder we sourced for one European customer.
 I chose the best price among more than 20 suppliers, but he told me that the products were produced by his friend and entrust him to sell.
-He also claimed that he won’t take any customers to visit the producing workshop as it need to be kept as secrecy.
+He also claimed that he won’t take any customers to visit the producing workshop as it needs to be kept as secrecy.

 Also if you want to learn more about the differences between trading companies and factories, you can check another article: 7 Ways to Verify Chinese Suppliers Are Factories, Not Trading Companies.
-Learn ways such as find industrial clusters, checking VAT invoice, to find out whether your supplier is factory or not.
+Learn ways such as find industrial clusters, checking VAT invoices, to find out whether your supplier is a factory or not.